A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

 \subsection{ASASSN-16ma (V5856 Sgr 2016)}

-\citet{li17mc} reported {\it Fermi}/LAT observation of the classical nova ASASSN-16ma (a.k.a.
+\citet{li17mc} reported Fermi/LAT observation of the classical nova ASASSN-16ma (a.k.a.
 V5856 Sgr).
-Its dense observation provides high quality information.
-We summarize their results and implications as follows. \begin{enumerate} \item The first $\gamma$-ray emission is detected shortly after the optical maximum.
-They have no positive detection before the optical maximum. \item The $\gamma$-ray flux decays to almost follow the decline trend of optical flux.
-The ratio of $\gamma$-ray to optical flux is almost constant, $L_\gamma / L_{\rm opt} \sim 0.002$. \item From a remarkable correlation between the $\gamma$-ray and optical fluxes, they concluded that the majority of the optical light comes from reprocessed emission from shocks rather than the white dwarf (WD). \item Their assumed model is such that: after the thermonuclear runaway, the WD loses its mass by slow winds that escape from the binary through outer Lagrangian (L2) point to form circumbinary matter.
-Then, the wind becomes faster and collides with the circumbinary matter. \item A strong shock arises deep inside the circumbinary matter, where gas is optically thick for X-ray so that all the X-ray photons are reprocessed to lower wavelength photons (UV and optical).
-GeV gamma-rays diffuse out from the shocked layer because its optical depth is small. \end{enumerate} A similar property to their point 1 was reported in two classical novae with a short orbital period, V339 Del \citep[$P_{\rm orb}= 3.154$ hr in][]{cho15sk} and V1324 Sco \citep[$P_{\rm orb}= 3.8$ hr in][]{fin18cm}; the {\it Fermi}/LAT $> 100$ MeV flux peaked a few to several days after the optical maximum \citep[see Figure 3 of][]{che15jsg}.
+Its dense observation provides high-quality information.
+We summarize their results and implications as follows. \begin{enumerate} \item The first gamma-ray emission is detected shortly after the optical maximum.
+They have no positive detection before the optical maximum. \item The gamma-ray flux decays to almost follow the decline trend of the optical flux.
+The ratio of the gamma-ray flux to the optical flux is almost constant, $L_\gamma / L_{\rm opt} \sim 0.002$. \item From a remarkable correlation between the $\gamma$-ray and optical fluxes, they concluded that the majority of the optical light comes from reprocessed emission from shocks rather than the WD. \item Their assumed model is such that: after the thermonuclear runaway, the WD loses its mass by slow winds that escape from the binary through the outer Lagrangian (L2) point to form circumbinary matter.
+Then, the wind becomes faster and collides with the circumbinary matter. \item A strong shock arises deep inside the circumbinary matter, where gas is optically thick for X-rays so that all the X-ray photons are reprocessed to lower-wavelength photons (UV and optical).
+GeV gamma-rays diffuse out from the shocked layer because its optical depth is small. \end{enumerate} A similar property to their point 1 was reported in two classical novae with a short orbital period, V339 Del \citep[$P_{\rm orb}= 3.154$ hr in][]{cho15sk} and V1324 Sco \citep[$P_{\rm orb}= 3.8$ hr in][]{fin18cm}; the Fermi/LAT $> 100$ MeV flux peaked a few to several days after the optical maximum \citep[see Figure 3 of][]{che15jsg}.

-For their point 2, no clear correlation is seen in the V549 Vel outburst \citep{li20hm} and YZ Ret outburst \citep{sok22ll}.
+For their point 2, no clear correlation is seen in the V549 Vel outburst \citep{li20hm} and YZ Ret outburst \citep{kon22wa, sok22ll}.
 So it may not be common among all the gamma-ray novae.